Who are we?

 The Zonta Breakfast Club of Brisbane Inc has 38 current members.
 Our members are aged in their 20s, 30s, 40s and 50s.
 Many are in the early to peak stages of dynamic careers, often balancing their working life with children, study and other family responsibilities.
 We have had many babies born since our charter in 1997, and with more currently “on the way”, it would be fair to say that we are a group of very busy women!

-We meet over breakfast on the first Friday of each month (excluding January) at the Brisbane Club.
+We meet over breakfast on the first Friday of each month (excluding January) at the Paw Paw Cafe, Stanley Street, East Brisbane.
 Meetings commence at 7am and generally conclude by 8.30am.
 This is a tight schedule and leaves little time for fellowship, so our Committee structure is extremely important to our Club.
 All our members are actively involved in at least one committee, and each committee aims to meet several times a year (if not monthly) to bring members together to discuss Club business and for fellowship.
 We also include a couple of dinner meetings in our calendar each year, to allow time for a more leisurely approach to business and fellowship!
-If you would like an inviatation to attend one of our meetings please send an email.
+If you would like an invitation to attend one of our meetings please send an email.

 Our Service Projects

 Our Club selects new major service projects every two years and supports other minor projects on an ad hoc basis.
 Service projects are chosen across 4 service categories – Women in Crisis, Women in Transition, High Achieving Women and Women in Context.
 Currently our club supports 2 major projects for sponsorship and support.

 - Queensland Working Women’s Services (QWWS) plays an important role in keeping women employed.
 QWWS does not have State Government Funding to support women through the process of making a claim at the Queensland Anti Discrimination Commission to redress discrimination or harrassment.
 This grant assists in providing resources for a QWWS Industrial Officer to support these women.